ondrejspilka/anomalyBert/README.md

 ```

 Tests use synthetic datasets covering 8 anomaly scenarios at various cardinalities (10s to 100s of samples).

+### Notebook

+The Jupyter notebook [compare_anomalies](notebooks/compare_anomalies.ipynb) visualizes model predictions against ground-truth labels.
+It loads a trained model and a synthetic CSV, runs inference, and produces a 3-panel chart:

+1. Timeseries with ground-truth anomalies highlighted
+2. Predicted anomaly scores per timestep with top-N threshold
+3. Overlay comparing ground-truth vs predicted anomalies

+It also prints precision and recall of the top-N predictions.
+Set `MODEL_PATH`, `DATASET_PATH`, and `TOP_N` in the first cell, then run all cells.
+Requires `matplotlib`.

 ## Project Structure